lotterfriends/bootstrap-wizard/README.md

 ```

 ## Options
-- defaultTitle : Label in the Breadcrumb, if no Legend-Tag is set (default: 'Step')
+- defaultTitle : Label in the breadcrumb, if no Legend-Tag is set (default: 'Step')
 - nextClass: CSS-Class for the nextbutton (default: 'next')
 - prevClass: CSS-Class for the previousbutton (default : 'previous')
 - jumperClass: CSS-Class for the link in the breadcrumb (default: 'jump')